 Today, 2600 years later, we can look back through time to see whether the developments foreshadowed in Nebuchadrezzar’s dream came to pass.

 It may seem that this involves another exercise of interpretation, but actually the course of history is clear enough.
 As foretold by the ghostly writing that appeared on the palace wall during Belshazzar’s feast, God that night brought the Chaldaean empire to an end and gave it to the Medes and Persians.
 That was in 539 BC.
 The Persian empire continued until Alexander the Great, whose most decisive battle against the Persians was at Gaugamela in 331 BC.
 In one short lifetime he conquered their entire empire, now further enlarged by the inclusion of his homeland, Greece.
 On his death in 323 this Hellenistic empire broke up into four kingdoms, the longest-lived of which, Egypt, fell to the Romans in 31 BC.
 This was the kingdom symbolised by bronze.
-The Roman empire was the legs of iron.
+The Roman empire was the legs of iron, eventually dividing into a western and an eastern part.
 It was bigger even than Alexander’s empire but had different borders, from Spain in the west to Syria in the east and extending even to Britain.
 It also included the northern coast of Africa.

 So that is where we are in history.
 It will be in these last days that God sets up a kingdom that will never be destroyed.
 The nation states of this present age will be broken in pieces and become like chaff; not a trace of them will be found.